JDACS4C-IMPROVE/TCRP_pipeline/README.md

 # March 31st 2022
 # Reproducibility instructions:
 This code has been used in a reproducibility challenge.
 This code can be used to generate an end to end pipeline for baseline performance and few-shot learning corresponding to the paper "Few-shot learning creates predictive models of drug response that translate from high-throughput screens to individual patients".
+The workflow provided is to specifically reproduce, as best as possible, results for Challenge 2 of the paper: transfer to PDTCs.

 Note: The TCRP data repsitory must be visited first.